How to Get a Single Source of Truth in Marketing

 So, now we know why a single source of truth is important, how do we get it?

 It doesn’t have to be unattainable, even for small businesses.
-By investing in the right tools and processes, you can easily align your teams.
+By investing in the right tools and processes, you can easily achieve a single source of truth.
+Here are some steps to create an SSOT in marketing:

 Align your teams and their tools